Constraining dimension-6 SMEFT with higher-order predictions for $p p \to t W$: SMEFT fit results

 We emphasize that our results are presented for $pp\to tW^-$ throughout.
 The charge-conjugate channel $pp\to \bar t W^+$ yields essentially the same kinematic dependence and nearly identical rates, so its impact on the statistical sensitivity is, to an excellent approximation, an overall doubling of the information content.
 Consequently, if both channels are included with identical binning and uncertainty treatment, one may approximate the combined constraints by rescaling the Fisher information matrix as $F_{tW^- + \bar t W^+}\simeq 2 F_{tW^-}$, which implies the corresponding marginalized uncertainties shrink by a factor $1/\sqrt{2}$.
 We have checked that this approximation is sufficient at the level of precision targeted in this work.

 Next, we present 95\% CL bounds on $C_{tG}$, $C_{tW}$, and $C_p$ for linear and quadratic SMEFT fits.
 Fig.~\ref{fig:bounds_linear} shows the nonmarginalized and marginalized bounds for the linear fit, and Fig.~\ref{fig:bounds_quadratic} shows the same for the quadratic fit.
-Here, the band of colors on the left is for $C_{tG}$, center for $C_{tW}$, and right for $C_p$.
+Here, nonmarginalized refers to fits in which only two Wilson coefficients are allowed to vary at a time, with the remaining coefficient set to zero, while marginalized refers to the full 3-parameter fit projected onto the chosen two-dimensional subspace.
+In these figures, the band of colors on the left is for $C_{tG}$, center for $C_{tW}$, and right for $C_p$.
 The black color family is for LO, red for NLO, and blue for aNNLO.
 The darkest shade of each color family is for Run II, middle for Run III, and the lightest for the combined fit Run II and Run III.

 At linear order in the Wilson coefficients, the nonmarginalized bounds are at the level of $\mathcal O(0.1)$, while the marginalized bounds degrade to $\mathcal O(10)$.
 This large weakening indicates strong correlations in the multi-parameter fit.
 The Run II and Run III bounds are comparable in size because we use the same bins and the collider energy is slightly increased, so the combined Run II+III fit yields only a modest improvement over the individual results.